Elleyey/project/PROCESS.md

 OR [Belgium {2008: {....}} {2010: {...}}]

 Questions to ask: how to get data Europe in right structure? how to get data dataNetherlands as response?

+# day 7

+Got data in right format, now trying to get it working.

+# day 8

+Working on map, trying to get legend on right spot.
+Buggy (as in it is showing twice, do not know why).
+Also: tooltip in map is not working if added class through stylesheet (why?).